tbensky/npct/README.md

 I think Bluetooth (BT) is ideal technology for contact tracing.
 It's a short-range protocol that can broadcast messages to receiving devices nearby.
 But I didn't wanto to use a phone for this, so what's the plan?

+I continue to be super impressed with the makers' effort in making masks.
+So maybe some 'maker' theme contract tracer is out there, and yes, I think there is.

 $8....$8.
 A fully BT-enabled [ESP32](https://esp32.com) is $8 on eBay.
-This about what materials cost for masks people are making.
+Makers use these for all kinds of things, and $8 is about what materials cost for masks people are making.
 There had to be some way of using this for a contact tracer.
 So here's my plan:

-* Come up with some encoding for a unique ID for yourself + your health information (easy: an MD5 + some additional hex codes to describe your health).
+* Come up with some encoding for a unique ID for yourself + your health information (Easy: an MD5 + some additional hex codes to describe your health).

-* Put this encoding into the BT name of the ESP32.
-Tell it to constantly advertise itself.
-This takes care of broadcasting your information to those who come near you.
+* Come up with a way of broadcasting your information to those who come near you.
+(Easy again: put this encoding into the BT name of the ESP32.
+Tell it to constantly advertise itself.)
 By putting it into the BT name, devices don't have to pair to exchange info.

-* Also tell the ESP32 to constantly discover advertising devices, and log ones that have a BT name that also encodes one's health info.
+* Come up with a way of monitoring the health of those nearby.
+(Easy: Tell the ESP32 to constantly discover advertising devices, and log ones that have a BT name that also encodes one's health info.)

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.